-• Admiral data shows demand for hybrid car insurance cover has risen 243% in last 6 years
+• Admiral data shows demand for hybrid or electric car insurance cover has risen 243% in last 6 years so more Eco conscious

 • Enquiries for electric car quotes have risen 1480%

-• Research shows that 46% of drivers are “concerned” their vehicle causes damage to the environment – compared to just 29% in 2013.
+In addition, Research shows that 46% of drivers are “concerned”.
+Why?
+They know their vehicle causes damage to the environment.
+The number has skyrocketed to just 29% in 2013.
 Furthermore, 53% will consider a hybrid as their next car.
 That’s up 9% from 2013.

-• Cost remains the biggest barrier to drivers considering electric cars
+However, Cost and range anxiety remains the biggest barrier to drivers considering electric cars.

-• Senior Managers are most likely to drive hybrid and electric cars
+More importantly, Senior Managers are most likely to drive hybrid and electric cars.

-In a similar survey by Admiral in 2013, less than a third (29%) of motorists with a car in their household were concerned their car was damaging the environment and just 44% said that they would consider a hybrid vehicle.
+More importsntly, Admiral in 2013, less than a third (29%) of motorists with a car concerned their car was damaging the environment.
+Then as well, just 44% said that they would consider a hybrid vehicle.